PopovEvgeniy/grpdecompilershell/readme.txt

 Program description

 This program is a graphic shell for GRP DECOMPILER.
-Put the executable file of GRP DECOMPILER to the GRP DECOMPILER SHELL directory before the first start.
+Put the executable file of GRP DECOMPILER in the GRP DECOMPILER SHELL directory before the first start.

 License